 This is probably the biggest Portuguese pilgrimage and has its origins in the 18th century, when the devotion to Our Lady of Agony first appeared in this region, at Bom Jesus chapel (currently known as Nossa Senhora d’Agonia chapel).

-Taking place in August, in the city of Viana do Castelo, north of Portugal, this pilgrimage attracts thousands of tourists every year, from Portugal and abroad.
+Taking place in August, in the city of Viana do Castelo, North of Portugal, this pilgrimage attracts thousands of tourists every year, from Portugal and abroad.
 The programme is very rich and varied and lasts four days.

-There are several reasons why you should go to this city and this event in particular, but we must point out the Historic-Ethnographic Parade (Cortejo Histórico-Etnográfico), the Stewardship Procession (Desfile da Mordomia) and the monumental fireworks.
+There are several reasons why you should go to this city and this event in particular, but I must point out the Historic-Ethnographic Parade (Cortejo Histórico-Etnográfico), the Stewardship Procession (Desfile da Mordomia) and the monumental fireworks.

 The Historic-Ethnographic Parade is a real living museum and is composed by more than 3000 participants that parade through the streets of Viana do Castelo, in a distance of over 2 km.
 This parade shows the ways and traditions of this city to its inhabitants and especially to those who love the Portuguese festivities and pilgrimages.